1990 Soviet Union presidential election

-Presidential elections were held in the Soviet Union on 14 March 1990 to elect a president for a five-year term.
-This was the only presidential election in the Soviet Union, as the post of president was introduced in 1990, and the Soviet Union dissolved in the following year.
+The 1990 Soviet Union presidential election was held in the Soviet Union on 14 March 1990 to elect a president for a five-year term.
+This was the first and only presidential election to be held in the Soviet Union.
+This was due to the office of president being established in 1990, a year before the dissolution of the Soviet Union in 1991.
 The elections were uncontested, with Mikhail Gorbachev, then-General Secretary of the Communist Party of the Soviet Union as the only candidate.

 Although the constitution required the president to be directly-elected, it was decided that the first elections should be held on an indirect basis as it was necessary for a president to be elected immediately and processes taking place in the country did not leave time for elections to be held.

 Background

 On 7 February 1990, about a month prior to the election, Communist Party leaders voted on establishing a presidency.
 The third (extraordinary) Congress of People's Deputies of the USSR began on 12 March 1990.
 The congress decided to create the post of President of the USSR.
 The president would be elected to five-year terms.
 The CPD would elect the president for this election cycle, then turn over future elections to the public starting in 1995—which never happened due to the USSR's collapse in 1991.